Higher topological complexity of Seifert fibered manifolds: Background

-The notion of category weight was introduced by Fadell and Husseini in \cite{cwtFadellHusseini} and generalized by Farber and Grant for any fibration (see \cite{GrantCweights,GrantSymm}).
-In this section, we provide some definitions and known results related to cohomology weights and lower bounds on the topological complexity.
-We begin with the definition of the weight of a cohomology class with respect to a fibration.\\ \begin{definition} Let $u\in H^{\ast}(B;G)$ be a cohomology class, where $G$ is an abelian group.
-The weight of $u$ with respect to $p:E\to B$, denoted as $\wgt_p(u)$, is defined to be the largest integer $\wgt_p(u)$ as where $f^{\ast}p$ is the pullback fibration corresponding to $f$. \end{definition}
+The notion of category weight of a cohomology class was introduced by Fadell and Husseini in \cite{cwtFadellHusseini} to give a lower bound on the LS-category of a space.
+This was generalized by Farber and Grant to the weight of a cohomology class with respect to any fibration (see \cite{GrantCweights,GrantSymm}) to get a lower bound on the topological complexity of a space.

+\begin{definition} Let $u\in H^{\ast}(B;G)$ be a cohomology class, where $G$ is an abelian group.
+The weight of $u$ with respect to $p:E\to B$, is defined to be the largest integer $\wgt_p(u)$ as where $f^{\ast}p$ is the pullback fibration corresponding to $f$. \end{definition}